Credit: Jo-Anne McArthur

 Man and horse looking into each others eyes at sunset

-Australia's biggest horse racing event of the year is fast approaching – putting horses in danger for the sake of gambling profit.
-Here's how you can celebrate with kindness this November 5th, and shape a kinder world for horses.
+Here's how you can celebrate with kindness this November 5, and shape a kinder world for horses.

 Animals Australia